 Zoom and Other Communication Tools

-Zoom is Davidson’s recommended applications for collaborative communication -- web/video conferencing, conference calls, and more.
+Zoom is Davidson’s recommended application for web/video conferencing and conference calls.
 With Zoom, you can have a one-on-one conversation or a team meeting; share or mark-up a screen or document; and collaborate easily no matter where you are.
 Learn more in this Zoom FAQ.

 Zoom meeting audio can come through your computer, or through a mobile or landline phone.
 Computer audio is usually preferred because it can be higher quality, and carries no cost to the College to use.
 Telephone/dial-in access carries a nominal cost to Davidson; if you need to use this, please note that “call me back” dialing is significantly more expensive than dialing into a Zoom meeting.
 Learn how to get the best audio out of a meeting here.